A Look Back at the Faculty-Level ECOS: A Real-World Simulation for DFASM3 Students

-On March 25, 2025, the faculty Structured Clinical Objective Examinations (SCOEs) took place simultaneously at the Arnaud de Villeneuve Health Campus in Montpellier and the Carémeau Health Campus in Nîmes.
-Designed on the model of the national SCOEs, this test allowed DFASM3 students to assess their clinical skills in a structured and demanding setting.
-It counted toward the validation of their clinical skills certificate, a key step in their training.
+On March 25, 2025, the faculty-level Structured Objective Clinical Exams (ECOS) were held simultaneously at the Arnaud de Villeneuve Health Campus in Montpellier and the Carémeau Health Campus in Nîmes.
+Modeled after the national ECOS, this exam allowed DFASM3 students to assess their clinical skills in a structured and demanding setting.
+It counted toward the validation of their certificate of clinical competencies, a key step in their training.

 A total of 312 students participated, including 217 in Montpellier and 95 in Nîmes.
-The test was structured around seven circuits, each comprising five clinical simulation stations:
+The exam consisted of 7 circuits, each comprising 5 clinical simulation stations:

 • An orthopedic surgery station with a standardized participant,

-• An emergency medical station with a standardized healthcare professional,
+• An emergency medical station staffed by a standardized healthcare professional,

 • A station dedicated to a specific procedure, in this case cardiopulmonary resuscitation.

-The organization of this event required the mobilization of more than 120 people, including 47 evaluators, as well as several teams dedicated to logistics, simulation, and technical support.
+Organizing this event required the involvement of more than 120 people, including 47 evaluators, as well as several teams dedicated to logistics, simulation, and technical support.

 Total: